K4yb3r/README.md/README.md

 Fun facts about me.
 I am highly intellectually curious and quite cunning.
 I enjoy learning and will never stop!! :)

 I intend to hold myself publicly accountable because I spend a lot of time playing Atomic Heart.
-I hate feeling uneducated, not pursuing what I want to do because of distractions.
+Although it's a phenomenal game, it distracts me from what internally matters to me.